krkruk/arduino-robot-tutorial/docs/README.md

 The robot has been design to require no screws, bolts, anything.
 It's ugly but functional :).
 Printing instruction:

 * PLA is good enough.
-Some elements require precision: 0.1mm or so.
+Some elements require precision of ~0.1mm
 * 6-10% fill
 * 2 line wall thickness